-Dogs are allowed on all trails once they reach this point, and so Mount Tam offers the best entry point for a day hike with your dog while still offering you majestic and breathtaking views of Marin County and the bay area.
+Dogs are allowed on all trails past the Bootjack campground, which makes Mount Tam a pawrific entry point for a day hike with your dog amidst majestic and breathtaking views of Marin County and the bay area.
 California Department of Parks and Recreation manages Mount Tamalpais State Park, and they are responsible for preserving the delicate coastal ecosystem found throughout the state park.
 That is why dogs must cross over into Marin Water District trails before they can roam a little less restrictively.

 Unlike most other outdoor hiking in these settings, the Water District trails are unpaved and full of beautiful plant life.
-Frequent hikers cannot stress enough the idyllic, often awe-inspiring views throughout the area, both from the top and also deep inside redwood groves and along running brooks.
+Frequent hikers cannot stress enough the idyllic, often awe-inspiring views throughout the area, both from the top, and also deep inside redwood groves and along running brooks.
 Mount Tam offers ideal hiking conditions and diverse environments seldom found anywhere else in California.
-Come explore the Golden Gate National Recreation Area with your dog.
-Summit Mount Tam on your own, or bring your dog to Old Stage Road and forge your own way!